minvws/nl-mgo-app-android/feature/dashboard/settings/advanced/README.md

-# Feature - Dashboard - Settings - Advanced
+# Feature - Dashboard - Settings - About - Advanced

 This module contains the screen where you can navigate to change different developers settings for the app.